a woman sitting at a table with a laptop and a book research religious cult programming

 Another hallmark of programming is the use of fear and guilt to keep you in line.

-These emotions are effective tools to suppress questions or critical thinking.
+These emotions are effective tools for suppressing questions or critical thinking.

 Phobia indoctrination is one of the most common ways religious cults use fear to control behavior.